dmorse/pscfpp/README.md

 names of files to which final chemical potential and monomer concentration fields should be written.

-The command line syntax for invoking any pscfp++ program is:
+The command line syntax for invoking any pscfp++ program that runs on a CPU is:
 ```
 program -p param -c command
 ```